mo-shimada/opensourcecobol4j/doc/cobj-api_SpringBoot.md

 1. Select the dependent libraries.
 In this step, only Spring Web is selected, but other libraries can be selected as needed.
 ![alt text](../image/doc8.png)

-1. Select the directory to create the project in and press enter.
+1. Select the directory to create the project in and press Enter.
 The project will be created according to the above steps. ![alt text](../image/doc9.png)

 # Create an API using Spring Boot/cobj-api
 1. Prepare a COBOL program with a `LINKAGE SECTION`.
-In this procedure, the following sample program will be used.
+For this example, we'll use the following sample program:

     sample.cbl
     ``` cobol